MicrosoftDocs/learn/learn-pr/azure/azure-mission-critical/includes/4-exercise-2.md

 ### 2&ndash;Global routing

 In order for the clients to get transparently routed to either working region, add a global load balancer.
 The health checks that you added in the previous exercise should be used by the load balancer to determine whether a stamp is healthy.
+Can you think of ways to serve frequent and similar requests that can be fulfilled without reaching the backend?

 - Choose a native Azure service that integrates with the existing architecture and is able to fail over quickly.
 - Make sure that network ingress path has controls in place to deny unauthorized traffic.